natebarksdale/natebarksdale.github.io/src/content/blog/2009-08-10-tools-possibilities.md

 ---

 Often a great idea begins with the possibilities suggested by the existence of a tool.
---Kevin Kelly, on Garret Wade, purveyor of [unusual hand tools](http://www.kk.org/cooltools/archives/003864.php) Originally published at [culture-making.com](http://www.culture-making.com)
+--Kevin Kelly, on Garret Wade, purveyor of [unusual hand tools](http://www.kk.org/cooltools/archives/003864.php)